 Description: Maps a reference designator to a component or electrical board description contained in a .ibs or .ebd file.

-Usage Rules: The [Reference Designator Map] keyword must be followed by a list of all of the reference designators called out by the Node subparameters used in the various path descriptions.
-Each reference designator is followed by the name of the .ibs or .ebd file containing the electrical description of the component or board, then the name of the component itself as given by the .ibs or .ebd file’s [Component] or [Begin Board Description] keyword respectively.
+Usage Rules: The [Reference Designator Map] keyword shall be followed by a list of all of the reference designators called out by the Node subparameters used in the various path descriptions.
+Each reference designator is followed by the file reference name of the .ibs or .ebd file containing the electrical description of the component or board, then the name of the component itself as given by the .ibs or .ebd file’s [Component] or [Begin Board Description] keyword respectively.
 The reference designator, file name and component name terms are separated by white space.
-By default the .ibs or .ebd files are assumed to exist in the same directory as the calling .ebd file.
+The referenced .ibs or .ebd files can exist in the sam directory as the calling .ebd file or in a relative path under this directory.
 It is legal for a reference designator to point to a component that is contained in the calling .ebd file.

 The reference designator is limited to ten characters.